-In the UK, online shopping statistics show the largest shopping segment is fashion.
+In the UK, online shopping statistics show the second largest shopping segment is fashion, right after department stores.
 It’s not surprising, knowing that browsing for fashion items is a popular leisure activity.

 Online shopping vs high street statistics on retail football show a trend of decline or only slight growth throughout 2019.
 Then, in 2020, the decrease reached its maximum of 81.8% in April, followed by another drastic 63.9% drop in November, and another of 73.3% in January 2021.

 In 2021, high street decline statistics still show the effects of the pandemic, with over 30% decrease in footfall-related purchases compared to 2019.
 The latest stats from December 2021 show a decrease of 23.1% compared to January 2019.